The Benefits of Cold Water Swimming in Natural Bodies of Water

 6. Encourages Presence and Mindfulness

-It’s nearly impossible to think about your to-do list when your skin is screaming from the cold.
-Cold water demands presence.
-Your breath becomes your anchor.
-Your focus narrows to the sensation of water on skin, the beat of your heart, the rhythm of your strokes.
-In that moment, you’re not just swimming—you’re alive, in the most vivid sense.
+It is nearly impossible to think about your to do list or worry about tomorrow's chores when your skin is screaming from the cold.
+Cold water demands absolute presence.
+Your breath becomes your anchor, and your focus narrows to the immediate sensation of water on skin, the rhythmic beat of your heart, and the steady pace of your strokes.

 A Few Words of Caution